Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering: EXPERIMENTS AND ANALYSIS

 \subsubsection{Qualitative analysis}

 \paragraph{Attention visualization}

-Figure \ref{attn} shows several samples of attention weights between each element from the generated answer with those in the input sequence that contains no image features, OFA hints, and OFA+ViT features, respectively.
+Figure \ref{attn} shows several samples of attention weights between each element from the generated answer with those in the input sequence that contains no image features, OFA hints, and ViT+OFA combined features, respectively.
 The visualization provided an intuitive way to discover which positions in the input sequence were considered more important when generating the target answer word.
 The brighter a pixel's color, the more important the word in the input sequence is in producing the respect answer word.
-Through this, we study that OFA hint is importance feature to model's attention as it provide the near-correct insight for the question and reduce the reliance on question words when generating the answer.
+The first heatmaps illustrate the case where no image information is used during training but only question.
+This is similar to Knowledged-based QA task where the model gives the answer solely based on the context of question.
+As a result, the generated answer is just simply a guess from ConvS2S model and has poor evaluation results on both metrics.
+Through attention visualization, we study that OFA hint is importance feature to model's attention as it provides the near-correct insight for the question and reduces the reliance on question words when generating the answer.
+This reduction in attention is not completely common for all question tokens, and it still depends on the importance of other elements in the whole sequence.
 However, in some cases, the model focuses too much on a specific element of the hint, which may lead to bias.
 ViT features has shown to control the affection of OFA hint, neutralizing it with other elements from question if hint appears to be off-topic.
 It may enhance the attention, making the model focus stronger on specific parts of the provided hint, for instance, the hint token ``nhà hàng'' (\textit{restaurant}) in Figure \ref{attn3} is given more attention when adding ViT image features.
 These features can also reduce the attention in one element and distributes concentration on other parts of the sequence.
 Figures \ref{attn1} and \ref{attn2} depict the reduction in hint attention into question elements, while Figures \ref{attn4} and \ref{attn5} show the changes in attention weight distribution among hint tokens.

 \paragraph{Error analysis}